Before you decide

 Sold your business — and unsure what comes next?

-When loss brings practical and financial decisions at a time when judgment can feel unsettled, and pressure to act comes too soon.
+Loss brings practical and financial choices at a time when judgement can feel unsettled.